 To start your commercial pilot training you need to complete a Class One Medical exam.
-The aim of which is to ensure you meet the standard medical requirements of operating an aircraft and to be mentally and physically fit to safely exercise the privileges of your licence.
+The aim of this is to ensure that you meet the standard medical requirements required to operate an aircraft and are mentally and physically fit to safely exercise the privileges of your licence.

-Medical certificates need to be revalidated every year, so it is important to maintain high levels of fitness and health to train and work as a pilot.
-It is your responsibility to ensure that you have a current and valid Class One Medical Certificate before you start your commercial pilot training and a copy of your valid certificate will be requested when you submit your admission form.
+Medical certificates need to be revalidated every year, so it is important to maintain high levels of fitness and health if you wish to train and work as a pilot.
+It is your responsibility to ensure that you have a current and valid Class One Medical Certificate before you start your commercial pilot training.
+A copy of your valid certificate will be requested when you submit your admission form.